-Yesterday was typical.
-The morning starts early for me, as usual, with analyzing the weather (more on how in a future post), then it is up anchor and off to cross 25 miles of ice fjord.
+A typical day: The morning starts early for me, as usual, with analyzing the weather, then it is up-anchor and off to cross 25 miles of icefjord.
 Phyllis and I alternate every fifteen minutes between steering Morgan’s Cloud through 3/10 berg ice and watching the forward scan sonar like a hawk.

 How fast dare I go?
 Too fast and it’s dangerous.
 Too slow and this will take for ever and we will be exhausted.
 Is that a real return on the forward scan from rock or just a false return from a temperature or salinity difference?
 And what’s the best route through this mess anyway?

 A little after noon I’m in the dinghy dropping Grete (our scientist) off at a community to do her research, while Phyllis holds Morgan’s Cloud offshore.

 I get back and we head off to scout out an anchorage for the night.
 The forward scan sonar dies.
 An hour of work and a lot of gushing water later, we have replaced the defective sensor with our spare.
 When a boat is being used this hard, there’s something to fix or preventative maintenance to do every day.